reduct/assembler/README.md

 npm install componentdomparser --save
 ```

-once the WebfontJSON package is installed, just require it in the main application file.
+once the ComponentDomParser package is installed, just require it in the main application file.
 ```js
 var ComponentDomParser = require("componentdomparser");
 ```